xiuxiu62/anise/README.md

 </h1>

 <p align="center">
 	A terminal frontend to the gogoanime api.
 This is a rust port of <a src="https://github.com/pystardust/ani-cli">pystardust/ani-cli</a>, a bash script which targets mpv for locally streaming anime.
-This is anise's strategy as well, additionally taking advantage of rust's robust ecosystem to provide a stable and verbose streaming experience.
+This is anise's strategy, additionally taking advantage of rust's robust ecosystem to provide a stable and verbose client experience.
 </p>

 ## Goals